kirtibhandari/Stocks-Data-Analysis/README.md

 * It is easy to locate bugs in refactored script than in original due to its better code design in addition to being adaptive and maintainable.

 DISADVANTAGES:
-* We need to decide on what level of performance do we intend to acheive through code refactoring.
+* We need to decide on what level of performance do we intend to achieve through code refactoring.
 Here, after spending hours of time to get all code running, to achieve the desired functionality seems lesser useful on current small data set.
-If the same logic works for entire stock market, we would better be able to justify code refactoring benefit if processing times reduced significantly yand not only just as a part of a second.
+If the same logic works for entire stock market, we would better be able to justify code refactoring benefit if processing times reduced significantly and not only just as a part of a second.
 * We have used more control structures in refactored script than original script.
 We used all initializations at almost one place, logic at one and printing at one place.
-This might not work when we would need temporary variables or ouputs that need to be presented in real time, not at the time when all results have been computed.
+This might not work when we would need temporary variables or outputs that need to be presented in real time, not at the time when all results have been computed.
-* If it was not our client in this case, and there is a client and service provider relationship where Steve is a stock investment software developer, he would have charged more for providing a software which works on refactored script because of its time consumption.
-Thus, end user or client of siftware might end up paying more where the functionality provided is same.
+* If it was not our client in this case, and there is a client and service provider relationship where client is a stock investment software developer, he would have charged more for providing a software which works on refactored script because of its time consumption.
+Thus, end user or client of software might end up paying more where the functionality provided is same.

 Source used for better understanding: